 Read on to discover all about putting a rug under a pool table.
-I’ll go over the benefits, drawbacks of placing a rug under a pool table.
+I’ll go over the benefits and drawbacks of placing a rug under a pool table.
 I’ll also give you some tips, size options, and pile recommendations.

 Since pool tables are so heavy, they have the potential to damage hardwood floors.
 For this reason alone many people put rugs under their pool tables.
 Even a thin rug will keep the floor from getting scratched up.